 Finally, thank you

 This is a massive step for us, and one we do not take lightly or underestimate.
 The significance of entering the retail market is huge for parkrun and parkrunners.
 If we get it right then the opportunity to keep parkrun exactly as you want it is there.
-We are relying on you, our faithful parkrunners, to understand the reasons why we are doing this and to support us.
+We are relying on you, our faithful parkrunners, to understand the reasons why we are doing this.

 As I said before, Wiggle has agreed to pass on all the net profit from retail sales and we will reinvest this into the sustenance and growth of parkrun.
 In particular, the proceeds from the 10th anniversary photo book, which I expect to be available for Christmas and should make a great gift, will all go to the expansion of the junior parkrun series.
 This is a significant investment from Wiggle and I am very grateful to them.